 About 1910 the Chessel Estate at Bitterne was built.
 From 1913 cigarettes were manufactured in Southampton.

 In the 1930's passenger traffic boomed.
 In 1933 some 75,000 people passed through Southampton.
-So did imports of fruit, potatoes, grain, timber and wool.
-Many manufactured goods were exported from Southampton.
+So did imports of fruit, potatoes, grain, timber, and wool.
+Many manufactured goods were exported.
 The booming port meant that Southampton escaped the worst of the depression.
-General motors opened a factory on reclaimed land by the Itchen in 1938.
+General Motors opened a factory on reclaimed land by the Test in 1938.

-Meanwhile Southampton civic centre was built between 1932 and 1939.
+Southampton Civic Centre was built between 1932 and 1939.
 In 1938 a new sports centre was opened at Bassett.

 In 1954 the boundaries of Southampton were extended to include Millbrook, Redbridge, Harefield and part of Thornhill.
-From the mid 1950's a huge programme of council housing began on the eastern and western outskirts of the town. at Millbrook, Thornhill and Harefield.
-Also at this time many slums were demolished in parts of Chapel Northam, Chapel, Shirley and Bitterne.
+From the mid-1950's a huge program of council housing began on the eastern and western outskirts of the town. at Millbrook, Thornhill and Harefield.
+Also at this time, many slums were demolished in parts of Chapel Northam, Chapel, Shirley, and Bitterne.

-Furthermore 32 new schools were built in Southampton between 1950 and 1964.
+Meanwhile 32 new schools were built in Southampton between 1950 and 1964.
 The ruined shops in High Street and Above Bar were replaced with new buildings by 1956.
-In the centre of the town the road layout was changed.
+In the center of the town, the road layout was changed.
 An inner ring road was built including Castle Way and Queens Way.
 Briton Street was widened to several times its original size.
-Then in 1964 Southampton was made a city.
+Then in 1964, Southampton was made a city.

-Meanwhile trams ceased to run in Southampton in 1949.
+Trams ceased to run in 1949.
 Flying boats ceased to operate in 1958.
-But the worlds first hovercraft flight took place in Southampton in 1959.
+But the world's first hovercraft flight took place in Southampton in 1959.
 In 1962 a hovercraft service to the Isle of Wight began.
 In 1961 car ferries to France began running.